 The Governor's Office you see today is virtually identical to the Governor's office that Abraham Lincoln saw in 1861.
 According to historical records, Lincoln sat at this desk across from then-Ohio Governor William Dennison, Jr., and discussed the impending Civil War.
-During this visit to the Ohio Statehouse, Lincoln was informed that he been elected President of the United States by the Electoral College.
+During this visit to the Ohio Statehouse, Lincoln was informed that he had won election to the Presidency of the United States.

-Governor George V. Voinovich was the first governor to use this office since the Statehouse restoration.
+Governor George V. Voinovich was the first governor to use this office after the Statehouse restoration was completed in 1996.

 Original Governor's Office

 The Governor's Office exhibits the highest level of restoration in the Statehouse.
 According to the standards set forth by the U.S. Secretary of the Interior, this space qualifies as a Zone 1 restoration.
 Every effort was made by the restoration team to conceal signs of modern technology.
 Light switches, phones, and computers are all concealed within furniture pieces.

 The bust on the north wall is of Salmon P. Chase, the first governor to serve in the Statehouse.
 A bust of Abraham Lincoln sits on the desk.
 Behind the door is “The Council of War,” a sculpture that depicts Lincoln meeting with his Ohio born advisors Edwin Stanton and Ulysses S. Grant.